-Nominees must have at least 10 years’ experience as professional designers.
+Nominees must have at least 10 years’ experience as professional directors.
 Nominees will have developed a marked personal style or artistic approach to their craft, vision, techniques, interests and/or collaborations.

 In addition, the jury will consider the following aspects of the artist’s work: originality, sense of evolution, growing maturity, continuing experimentation, impact upon audiences, and influence upon younger artists.